sunfounder/pironman5/docs/source/advanced/control_with_commmands.rst

 View and Control with Commands
 =======================================
-In addition to viewing data from the Pironman 5 and controlling various devices through the Dashboard, you can also use commands to control them.
+In addition to viewing data from the |link_pironman5| and controlling various devices through the Dashboard, you can also use commands to control them.

 View the Basic Configurations